alan-if/alan-by-examples/CONTRIBUTING.md

 Project maintainers need to be able to convert all documentation to and from the various markup formats at any stage, without having to manually format documents that don't adhere to well established standards.
 Piling up plaintext documentation would eventually cause a bottleneck in the project, which will ultimately require a huge amount of work to fix.
-Since it has become standard practice on any Git related project to adopt a lightweight markup syntax for its documentation, we ask you to stick to one of the above markup syntaxes (they are all easy to learn, and there are hundreds of editors extensions to support them).
+Since it has become standard practice on any [Git] related project to adopt a lightweight markup syntax for its documentation, we ask you to stick to one of the above markup syntaxes (they are all easy to learn, and there are hundreds of editors extensions to support them).

+## Testing Before Submitting

+- `ABuilder.exe` — Build-test binary tool for Windows.

+The repository includes some Windows executables to test locally that all examples and their commands scripts actually work and meet some basic standards.

+Before submitting an example adventure, first check that it passes all the build tests locally by executing the `ABuilder.exe` tool found in the project root.

+> __NOTE__ — Currently the project only ships with binaries to test under Windows OS.
+> Binaries for other OSs shall be made available on request, if needed.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS